-Jequirity beans look beautiful and used for decorating small boxes, baskets, etc., and are made into necklaces and rosaries which can be used for praying and, hence the plant given botanical name Abrus (= graceful, delicate) precatorius (= praying).
-These beautiful red seeds with a black eye are known as Ratti and were used by goldsmiths in India as weights for weighing silver and gold due to their uniform shape, size and weight.
-Each Ratti weigh about 1.75 grains.
+Jequirity beans look beautiful, and used for decorating small boxes, baskets, etc., and are made into necklaces, and rosaries which can be used for praying and, hence the plant has given botanical name Abrus (= graceful, delicate) precatorius (= praying).
+These beautiful red seeds with a black eye are known as Ratti, and were used by goldsmiths in India as weights for weighing silver, and gold due to their uniform shape, size, and weight.
+Each Ratti weighs about 1.75 grains.

-The seeds are used as purgative, emetic, tonic and aphrodisiac.
-The roots are emetic and alexiteric.
-The seeds are poisonous and used in Ayurveda only after proper detoxification.
+The seeds are used as purgative, emetic, Tonic, and aphrodisiac.
+The roots are emetic, and alexiteric.
+The seeds are poisonous, and used in Ayurveda only after proper detoxification.
 Raw seeds are never used as a medicine.
-Locally, the leaf juice mixed with oil is applied on painful swellings of the body.
-The root is also used as a substitute of Liquorice.
+Locally, the leaf juice mixed with oil is applied to painful swellings of the body.
+The root is also used as a substitute for Licorice.

 While all parts of the plant are toxic, the highest concentrations are found in the seeds.

 The ingestion of seeds can kill.
 Abrin present in the seeds leads to disrupted cellular protein synthesis throughout the body.
-The symptoms are shown after few hours of ingestion and include significant vomiting and diarrhea with resultant hypovolemia and electrolyte disturbances.
+The symptoms are shown after a few hours of ingestion, and include significant vomiting, and diarrhea with resultant hypovolemia, and electrolyte disturbances.
 There are a few reported cases of abrin causing acute demyelinating encephalitis.
 There is no known physiological antidote for Jequirity beans.
 The treatment of Jequirity beans poisoning is essentially symptomatic.